briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ### What 95% confidence intervals are

-There is a lot of confusion about what 95% confidence intervals are.
-The most common interpretation is that they are where you expect the true mean to fall 95% of the time.
+Another frequently-used statistic is the 95% confidence interval.
+Along with p-values, there is often a lot of confusion about what 95% confidence intervals are.
+The most common interpretation is that they are the range of values where you expect the true mean to fall 95% of the time.
 Unfortunately, this is not exactly what they are.
-Instead, they tell you where your estimated mean will fall 95% of the time, if you were to replicate your experiment over and over again.
-Here we will quickly show you what this means, and how to bootstrap 95% confidence intervals for yourself.
+Instead, they tell you where your *estimated mean* will fall 95% of the time if you were to replicate your experiment over and over again.
+In this section, we will quickly show you what this means and how you can begin using bootstrapping to estimate 95% confidence intervals for your data sets.

 Lets say we have a distribution, here `cold_effects` will serve as our data.
 The 95% confidence interval tells us if we were to go back out to the ocean and